jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 But let’s say we have access to a vast store of video content licensed for reuse under Creative Commons.
 We have an open source browser-based video editor anyone can use to create stories, news, art, documentaries, and who knows what other forms of media from openly licensed elements.

-Will we actually use it?
+Will people actually use it?

 I expect Popcorn Editor or some iteration of it will gain critical mass only when the timing and formula is right.
 The current version evolved from the failure of [Popcorn.js](http://popcornjs.org/), which came too early in the adoption of HTML5.
 And at this writing the Editor needs further development and better documentation.